JEWISH LIFE AT THE HOME

 Daughters offers a full array of Jewish religious and cultural programming for those of all affiliations and backgrounds.

 Weekday Prayer Services

-Daughters has a beautifully appointed on-site synagogue with full-time rabbinical services in which our chaplain, Rabbi Zvi Karpel, holds weekday services in the Orthodox tradition.
+Daughters has a beautifully appointed on-site synagogue with full-time rabbi in the Orthodox tradition.
 All residents and families are welcome to attend services.

 Shabbat Prayer Services and Programming

 A Shabbat Simcha program is held on Friday afternoons.
 The program seeks to elevate the spiritual lives of our residents with a special program comprised of Jewish music and stories.
 Intergenerational programs often take place on Friday afternoons, with local schools and camps performing and visiting the residents.
 Daughters holds Egalitarian Friday evening services, called the Chavura program, in the Samuel Sudler Atrium.
-In addition, Shabbat evening and morning services are held in the synagogue led by Rabbi Zvi Karpel.
+In addition, Shabbat evening and morning services are held in the synagogue.
 Shabbat concludes with Havdalah services on each unit.

 Daughters of Israel celebrates all Jewish holidays and coordinates special activities and programming around them.
 For instance, Chanukah activities include latkes making, dreidel games, outdoor menorah lighting ceremony, and a Chanukah party.